Whenever possible, try to build your business’s “rules, policies & procedures” right into the system.

 The missing deposit claim was for $3000.

-The missing deposit investigation request was indeed accepted & entered directly into the system.
+The missing deposit investigation request was unfortunately accepted & entered directly into the system.

 A $3000 credit was immediately issued as a result of the request meeting all Immediate Credit program eligibility criteria.